-Work is ongoing to improve the performance of GeoPandas.
-Currently, the fast implementations of basic spatial operations live in the PyGEOS package (but work is under way to contribute those improvements to Shapely, coming to Shapely 2.0).
+Historically, the fast implementations of basic spatial operations used to live in the PyGEOS package.
 Starting with GeoPandas 0.8, it is possible to optionally use those experimental speedups by installing PyGEOS.
 This can be done with conda (using the conda-forge channel) or pip:

 # conda conda install pygeos --channel conda-forge # pip pip install pygeos

-More specifically, whether the speedups are used or not is determined by:
+More specifically, whether the PyGEOS is used or not is determined by:

 You can still toggle the use of PyGEOS when it is available, by: